-- In order to be counted in this section, the date of the juvenile adjudication must have occurred within ten (10) years of the current conviction date. - Juvenile felony adjudications that result in a finding of delinquency are counted and should be substantiated on the record by AP&P for sentencing purposes as well as future recalculation(s) by the Board of Pardons and Parole. - Every three (3) juvenile Class A misdemeanor adjudications which result in a finding of delinquency counts the same as one (1) juvenile felony adjudication. - If multiple adjudications arise from a previous single criminal episode, only one finding of delinquency from that episode is counted. - Status offenses committed as a juvenile are not counted.
+- In order to be counted in this section, the date of the juvenile adjudication must have occurred within ten (10) years of the current conviction date. - Where other state(s)' records are available, juvenile delinquency adjudications that would be equivalent to the offense penalty in Utah are counted. - Juvenile felony adjudications that result in a finding of delinquency are counted and should be substantiated on the record by AP&P for sentencing purposes as well as future recalculation(s) by the Board of Pardons & Parole. - Every three (3) juvenile Class A misdemeanor adjudications which result in a finding of delinquency count the same as one (1) juvenile felony adjudication. - If multiple adjudications arise from a previous single criminal episode. only one finding of delinquency from that episode is counted. - Status offenses committed as a juvenile are not counted.